Jmt1995/Jmt1995.github.io/_pages/about.md

 I obtained my B.E. degree from the College of Computer Science and Technology at Nanjing University of Aeronautics and Astronautics (NUAA) in 2018.
 Currently, I am pursuing a Ph.D. under the supervision of Professor Zhuzhong Qian at Nanjing University.
-To date, I have published or had more than 9 papers accepted in renowned journals and conferences, including IEEE/ACM TON, IEEE INFOCOM, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, IEEE SECON poster, and BigCom.
+To date, I have published or had more than 9 papers accepted in renowned journals and conferences, including IEEE/ACM TON, IEEE INFOCOM, COMNET, IEEE ISPA, IEEE ICC, IEEE ICPADS, IEEE/ACM IWQOS poster, IEEE SECON poster, and BigCom.
-I was honored with the Best Paper Award at BigCom 2023.
+My first-author paper was honored with the Best Paper Award at BigCom 2023.
 My research interests encompass P4 switch, SDN, Federated Learning, Big Data Analytics, and Distributed Machine Learning.
 You can find my detailed [CV](/files/MingtaoJi-CV-En.pdf) attached.